 History of the Retreat Cabin

-The Retreat Cabin at Sturtevant Camp is a product of the construction period that followed the purchase of the camp by a Methodist church association in 1945.
-It originally had on open floor plan like the Guest Cabins.
-Shortly after construction it was modified to be a nursing facility for the many youth groups that frequented Sturtevant Camp.
-The building was called the “Health Lodge” and the attending nurse slept in the room that now has the double bed.
+The Retreat Cabin originally had on open floor plan like the bunkhouse-style guest cabins.
+But shortly after construction it was modified to be the nursing facility for the many youth groups that frequented Sturtevant Camp.
+It was called the “Health Lodge” and the attending nurse slept in the room that now has the double bed.

 A More Cozy, Homelike Option

 This cabin sits among lush beds of periwinkle, and has ample flat space around it with a private picnic table.
-BBQs are available on site.
 Nearby is the game courts, which can be set up for badminton, volleyball or croquet.
-Guests of the Retreat Cabin have access to Sturtevant Lodge for the fireplace (wood provided), piano and games.

 This cabin is ideal for extended stays and family getaways.
 It has also been used as a home base for wildlife studies and as a cure for writer’s block.